yman45/WWmode/README.md

 *-G group*
 Generate usefull info from DB records.
-To generate a TACACS+ allowed\_hosts list for before.sh script use *-T/--tacacs* key.
+To generate plain list of hosts use *-P/--plain* key.
 For Nagios list use *-N/--nagios*.
 For DNS records - *-D/--dns*.
 For Trac records - *-K/--trac*.
 For RANCID db - *-R/--rancid*.
-*Some of that can work badly as of now*
+*Some of that not work at all as of now*

 ### Verbose output
 For verbose output to console use *-v/--verbose* up to 2 times.